RishithaRamesh/wolfcafeplus/Documentation.md

-# ☕ wrikicafe Documentation
+# ☕ WrikiCafe+ Documentation

 ## Quickstart
 Follow INSTALL.md

 ## 1. Overview
-**wrikicafe** is a modern, MERN-stack (MongoDB, Express, React, Node.js) web application designed to simplify and enhance campus café experiences.
+**WrikiCafe+** is a modern, MERN-stack (MongoDB, Express, React, Node.js) web application designed to simplify and enhance campus café experiences.
 It enables users to browse menus, place and track orders, and experience smart personalization — all within a clean, aesthetic interface.
 Administrators can manage and monitor orders through a dedicated dashboard, monitor orders in real time, update order status (Pending → In Progress → Ready → Completed), curate menu items, and send real-time instant notifications to customers.